 The opportunity to see the amazing work of this group of equine facilitators is doing to serve their communities was inspiring.
 One participant who works with youth in the foster care system expressed her desire to “see an arena on every corner” given the benefits she has seen from people working with horses.
 For me, I remember a quote that I jotted down years ago, “There is something about the gentle wisdom in a horse’s eye that can put even the most troubled soul at peace”.

 If you are interested in learning more, email us at firstname.lastname@example.org.
-We are happy to share names of organizations who offer this work in your area or talk to you about joining us for an event at the ranch.
+We are happy to share names of organizations who offer this work in your area or talk to you about joining us for a collaboration at the ranch.